Berkkom/university_accountablilty_ordinance/README.md

 make venv
 make run-notebook
 make test

 ```
+These commands will create the virtual environment, execute the main analysis notebook,
+and run a small pytest-based smoke test suite.

 Boston's **University Accountability Ordinance (UAO)** requires universities to annually report data about **off-campus student housing**.
 This project combines: